emtronictech/casadns-homeassistant/README.md

 Your CasaDNS token is stored in Home Assistant's config entry storage.

+The token is sent to CasaDNS using an `Authorization: Bearer` header.
+It is not included in the request URL.
+This helps prevent the token from appearing in URL logs, proxy logs or browser-style request logs.

-Do not share Home Assistant logs, diagnostics or configuration files publicly if they may contain private CasaDNS details.
+Do not share Home Assistant diagnostics or configuration files publicly if they may contain private CasaDNS details.

-Debug logs may include configured domain names and CasaDNS status information.
+Debug logs may include configured domain names and CasaDNS status information, but the CasaDNS token is not included in the integration's debug output.

 ## Support